 We never were able to blindly trust the vaccines or Evusheld for protection against infection.
-But coupled with masking, social distancing, other infection control measures, and knowing there are good antivirals available should I ever become infected, I have taken a slight sigh of relief.
+But coupled with masking, social distancing, other infection control measures, and knowing there are good antivirals available should I ever become infected, I have taken a slight sigh of relief this year.

-The CNN report, while concerning and a possible harbinger of news to come, has yet to be peer-reviewed.
-The research it references is known by the FDA, CDC, and Astra Zeneca, but they have overridden it based on all the data they have at their disposal to review, which encompasses much more.
+The CNN report, while concerning and a possible harbinger of news to come, is based on preliminary data that has yet to be peer-reviewed.
+The research it references is known by the FDA, CDC, and Astra Zeneca, but they have overridden it based on all the additional data they have at their disposal to review (including access to the more reliable “live” virus specimens), which encompasses much more information.
 They all have taken the stance that Evusheld is still effective (at least as of September 9, 2022), although it is less potent against all currently circulating VOC, including BA.4.6.

-There are reasons to be skeptical of Dr. David Ho’s preprint data (Resistance of SARS-CoV-2 Omicron Subvariant BA.4.6 to Antibody Neutralization) cited in the CNN article.
+There are reasons to be skeptical of Dr. David Ho’s preprint article, “Resistance of SARS-CoV-2 Omicron Subvariant BA.4.6 to Antibody Neutralization” cited in the CNN article.
 First, the study included the use of synthetic singular monoclonal antibodies tested individually for neutralization rather than the actual Evusheld medication itself, which is a cocktail made up of the two monoclonal antibodies used together simultaneously.
 Also, the study utilized a lab-engineered pseudovirus to evaluate activity instead of the actual live virus itself.

-I do not pretend to understand all the details of these studies, and I acknowledge that there is a second study that raises the same concern.
+I do not pretend to understand all the details of these studies, and I acknowledge that there is a second study that raises the same concerns.
 Still, I remain optimistic because the FDA had quickly pulled the plug on several other previously active COVID-19 antibodies that were used for treatment earlier in the pandemic (such as Sotrovimab and REGEN-COV) when they became ineffective.
-So I take it as a positive that this has not happened yet with Evusheld and plan to get another dose next month.
+So for now, I am going to take it as a positive that this has not happened yet with Evusheld, and plan to get my next scheduled dose next month.

-That said, a day of reckoning may be coming in terms of a new COVID-19 variant that evades both our current vaccinations and Evusheld, and it may be coming soon.
+That said, a day of reckoning may be coming in terms of a new COVID-19 variant that evades both our current vaccinations and Evusheld.
+And unfortunately, it may be coming soon.
 There is good reason to expect that many of us with immunocompromising conditions, including those with chronic lymphocytic leukemia/small lymphocytic lymphoma, will once again find ourselves in a place where we are more vulnerable to developing severe COVID-19 should we become infected.
-That will be the time to be more concerned and even worried.
+That will be the time to be more concerned and even possibly worried.

 An updated formula for Evusheld is in the very early stages of development, but it is not imminent any time soon.
 I know that AstraZeneca and other pharmaceutical companies have other monoclonal antibodies within their library that they can use to develop newly updated versions as needed.
-But development requires clinical trials, and this is not an overnight process.
-So, there may be a significant gap from if (or when) Evusheld fails and the FDA authorizes any new antibody cocktails.
+But development requires clinical trials and FDA emergency use authorization, and these things are not an overnight process.
+So, there may be a significant gap between if (or when) Evusheld fails and the FDA authorizes any new antibody cocktails.